preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 .. image:: document-rollup-settings-refiners.png

 + **Position**: Set position for the refiners here; "Top", "Left" or "Right".
 + **Add refiner**: Click this option to add a refiner; "Title", "Document Type", "Document Owner", "Published", Modified or Document Title.
 You can add as many of these that are applicable.
 For each refiner added you can set sort order; "Alphabetical" or "Count".
-You can alos set limit.
+You can also set a limit.